hau-zy/product_security_challenge/project/README.md

 - [X] Cookie
     - JSON Web Tokens (JWT) stored as `auth` cookie.
 Prevents tampering with token signing.
 Replay attack can also be mitigated by setting expiry.
 - [x] HTTPS
     - Self-signed certificate is used.
+    - Added option to use `ssl_context=adhoc`.
+Not recommended.
 - [x] Known password check
     - Passwords are checked against Top 10000 password from [SecList](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt) before they are accepted as account password.